kathysledge/smig/tests/README.md

 ---

-This comprehensive testing strategy ensures SMIG is reliable, robust, and production-ready for managing SurrealDB schema migrations across different environments and use cases.
+This comprehensive testing strategy ensures **smig** is reliable, robust, and production-ready for managing SurrealDB schema migrations across different environments and use cases.